It is well-known that there are many organizations around the world that are doing Africa-related work.

-There are lots of organizations that would do huge events, they get the big donations from deep pockets.
+There are lots of organizations that would do huge events, they get big donations from deep pockets.
 We don’t get all of that.
 Still, we are doing what matters, like disseminating Africa information, one person at a time, and challenging the Africa status-quo.

 Africa Agenda has created and continues to create plenty of opportunities for grassroots dialogue and engagement, which fosters debate about the future of the continent.
-This dialogue and understanding is needed today, more than ever before.
+This dialogue and understanding are needed today, more than ever before.

 Africa is changing, has changed tremendously, and so should our mindset.

 People are going because they are hearing something new, such as the discovery of oil in Ghana.
 They are going because they are hearing the drums of business and investment.
 They are hearing the drums of elections and democracy in Kenya and Tanzania.
 They want to be election monitors, they want to compete with the Chinese and they want to build schools, they want to help educate the young and the curious.

 The recent conflict in the Central African Republic (CAR) and Mali many have put a damper to this progress, but that’s not a reason for us to despair?

 What is important today is to know and understand exactly what everyone is doing for the continent, locally and internationally, and if that work is helping improve the African peoples’ way of life, and building vibrant, sustainable communities.

 At Africa Agenda, each day we receive an average of 15 emails, as well as letters and phone calls from ordinary people in America and abroad requesting Africa information.
 We also receive many requests asking for us to attend events to see and participate in the work that organizations around the world are doing in Africa.

 We have organized plenty of events at Africa Agenda, we’ve attended hundreds of events organized by others, and written blogs about them.